Learn more about my book "The Courageous Ask"

 Number One, Spiritual Health

-to the level of executive leadership got there through a process.
+A person who has risen to the level of executive leadership got there through a process.
 God has taken a Christian executive through a process of spiritual awakening, study, trials, and life experiences to get them there.
 Much of this process involved instruments of spiritual growth, such as bible study, devotions, church attendance, Christian friends and influencers, etc.

 Too many times the motivation toward these instruments becomes skewed or misplaced as the executive drives toward a goal of personal or organizational success.
 Or, frankly, success (as they define it) leaves them feeling as if they no longer need those things that got them where they are.
 Proper humility escapes them.